 Each student will conclude their 12-month internship at the L&C clinic with a final presentation designed to showcase their approach to systems/relational therapy.
 Rather than presenting issues for which you seek help, this is your opportunity to demonstrate to the group what you have learned and to showcase your evolving therapeutic identity.
+We will do a practice run of this to help you prepare for your final presentation.

 - A. Over the course of the semester, identify aspects or moments of your clinical work that you believe best reflects your therapeutic approach. - B. Consider which family therapy theory(ies) are foundational to your work and how you integrate concepts or skills from other approaches.
-Claim a theoretical position. - C. Prepare a 40-minute presentation that includes: - What you experience as a significant aspect of your clinical development this semester - A brief overview of the family therapy theory(ies) and theoretical assumptions with which you identify - A video segment or verbal report about a case that highlights your therapeutic approach and style.
-In your case description, provide a summary of the client(s) social location, a brief overview of the client(s) genogram, a brief overview of the presenting issue, and a brief description of the work you have done with the client(s) to date. - D. Following this formal presentation, the group will offer reflections and ask questions (20 mins).
+Claim a theoretical position. - C. Prepare a 20-minute presentation that includes: - What you experience as a significant aspect of your clinical development this semester - A brief overview of the family therapy theory(ies) and theoretical assumptions with which you identify - A video segment or verbal report about a case that highlights your therapeutic approach and style.
+In your case description, provide a summary of the client(s) social location, a brief overview of the client(s) genogram, a brief overview of the presenting issue, and a brief description of the work you have done with the client(s) to date. - D. Following this formal presentation, the group will offer reflections and ask questions (10 mins).